milikhin/seabass2/README.md

 1. Web-based editor engine
     HTML5 application optimised for mobile WebView runtime

-The two components interacts using a simple message-based API.
+The two components interact using a simple message-based API.
 In Sailfish OS messages are delivered using `navigator.qt` API

 ## Directory structure